 SHARE is a volunteer program that provides an opportunity for families to get involved.
-There are two major areas in which we ask for involvement: SHARE and Fundraising.
 By participating, families are able to provide the supplemental support that is needed for a successful school environment.
 All families (parish/non-parish) must complete these required hours:

-All families should complete 20 Fundraising hours. (\$25 per hour) Two-parent families should complete 20 School SHARE hours. (\$10 per hour) Single-parent families should complete 10 School SHARE hours. (\$10 per hour)
+- Two-parent families should complete 10 School SHARE hours. - Single-parent families should complete 5 School SHARE hours.

-It is a parent's responsibility to keep track of the hours worked and/or the donations made on Track it Forward and submit it by the end of May.
-Fundraising and School SHARE hours/payments should be submitted by the end of May each year.
-Any unpaid balance thereafter will be included in the required payment obligation for the following school year.
-(See p.
-45 for a Family Obligation Description & Timeline and p.
-46 for a complete list of Classroom Parent Responsibilities by Grade Level.)
+It is a parent's responsibility to keep track of the hours worked and/or the donations made on their RenWeb Account and submit it by the end of May.
+School SHARE hours should be submitted by the end of May each year.